williamw520/toposort/Algorithm.md

 ## Abstract

-This presents TopoSort, a set-based topological sorting algorithm for directed acyclic graphs (DAG).
+This presents a set-based topological sorting algorithm for directed acyclic graphs (DAG).
-Unlike traditional algorithms that produce a linear order of nodes, TopoSort yields a linear sequence of sets of nodes, where each set contains mutually independent nodes that can be used for parallel processing.
+Unlike traditional algorithms that produce a linear order of nodes, it yields a linear sequence of sets of nodes, where each set contains mutually independent nodes that can be used for parallel processing.
+It's a variant of Kahn's Algorithm that works on sets instead of nodes.
 The layered approach reveals structural parallelism in the graph and provides a built-in mechanism for detecting cycles.
 Further the nodes of the sets when arranaged in a linear sequence according to the order of the sets are also in topological order.

 ## 1. Problem Definition